Easter and Bunnies, two things that go great together…or do they?

 When the kids get tired of the bunnies, and they aren’t so cute anymore, people often kill them, turn them loose or neglect them in an outdoor hutch.
 Even rabbits that make it to an animal shelter face a bleak future.

 “We want to decrease the flood of abandoned rabbits during the months after Easter.
 We hate to see rabbits euthanized because there’s no room at the shelter and we can’t find adopters for them,” Ransom-Nelson said.
 “Children who get Easter bunnies often learn irresponsible pet ownership habits, and we’d also like to prevent that,” she added.

 The House Rabbit Resource Network is a non-profit volunteer organization founded in 1993.
 We seek to educate people on how to responsibly care for rabbits, and we provide a network of contacts for current and prospective rabbit owners.
-HRRN finds adopters for rabbits rescued from Austin’s Town Lake Animal Center and the Williamson County Humane Society in Round Rock.
+HRRN finds adopters for rabbits rescued from the Austin Animal Center and the Williamson County Humane Society in Round Rock.
 We do not accept animals from the public.

 House Rabbit Resource Network has placed thousands of homeless rabbits in adoptive homes over the years.
 The House Rabbit Resource Network hotline number is 512/444-3277 (that’s 444-EARS).
 You can also email us to ask about available rabbits (see the Contact Us page)